Nupe language: Demographics

 Nupe is spoken mainly in Bida, Niger State and surrounding areas.
 It is also spoken in villages on the Benue River near Ibi and east of Lafia.
-Nupe has assimilated earlier ethnolinguistic groups such as the Benu of Kutigi (originally Kanuri-speaking), and the Gbagyi at Lemu.
+Nupe has assimilated earlier ethnolinguistic groups such as the Benu of Kutigi, who originally were Kanuri-speaking, and the Gbagyi at Lemu.

-Nupe-Tako (meaning ‘The Nupe Below’; also known as Bassa Nge) is spoken by the Bassa Nge people who also speak the Bassa Nge or Bassa Nupe dialect of the Basa language and is lexically most closely related to central Nupe.
+Nupe-Tako ("The Nupe Below", also called "Bassa Nge") is spoken by the Bassa Nge, who also speak the Bassa Nge or Bassa Nupe dialect of Basa-Benue and is lexically most closely related to central Nupe.

 Classification

 The Nupe language belongs to the Nupoid branch of the Benue-Congo group of languages.
 Other languages in the group are Igbira (Ebira), Gade, and Kakanda.
 Nupe is related most closely to Kakanda in structure and vocabulary.
 There are at least two markedly different dialects: Nupe central and Nupe Tako.

-Phonetics

-Nupe has 5 vowels: /a, e, i, o, u/. /a, i, u/ have nasalized forms.
+Phonology

 Proverbs

 Common sayings come in the forms of egankogi (parable), gangba (warning), egancin (idiom), ecingi (riddle/tales) and eganmagan (proverb).

 Eganmagan (proverb, plural eganmaganzhi) are wise sayings spoken among the Nupes.
 They are didactic proverbs which educate, entertain, and teach morality.
 They form part of the oral culture on norms and ethics of Nupe societies, and are passed from one generation to another through songs, stories, fables, folk tales, myths, legends, incantations, communal discussions, and worship.

 Similar to other African proverbs, Nupe proverbs associate or relate people's action to their immediate environment in order to explain or correct particular situations, norms, issues, or problems.
 They also enlighten, warn and advise, or teach language in order to change perception which is believed to become reality.